-All despatch action of units under the 2022/23 winter contingency service will be tagged as a system flagged BOA and be priced at £0/MWh.
+All dispatch action of units under the 2022/23 winter contingency service will be tagged as system actions through BSAD.

 3. Flagging forward trades and Bid Offer Acceptances

 There is a distinction between how NGESO will flag balancing services taken in the forward market and those taken in the BM.